clamoriniere/k8snssetup/README.md

 Then run at least one, a kubectl command in order to generate the access tocken (ex: ```kubectl get nodes```).

 You need to allow your user to create new Role and RoleBinding.
-To do so you need to add a cluster-admin Role to your user.
+To do so, add a cluster-admin Role to your user.

 ```console
 $ kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user <user>